Drakelid/syslogger/README.md

 - Built-in log viewer with search and download options
 - Detects repeated deauthentication and authentication failures to flag possible brute-force attacks
 - Flags port scans and DHCP floods with configurable thresholds
+- Detection looks at recent logs within a time window for more accurate alerts
 - Log viewer supports filtering by multiple keywords

 ## Usage